xavierjefferson/XavierJefferson.JsonPathParser/readme.md

 JsonPath expressions always refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
 The "root member object" in JsonPath is always referred to as `$` regardless if it is an object or array.

-JsonPath expressions can use the dot–notation
+JsonPath expressions can use the dot-notation

 `$.store.book[0].title`

-or the bracket–notation
+or the bracket-notation

 `$['store']['book'][0]['title']`